Morne Rouge, Grenada

 If you are thinking about moving to Morne Rouge, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Morne Rouge can vary greatly depending on the type, size, and location of the property.
 For instance, a luxury villa with ocean views can cost significantly more than a modest apartment or house.
 However, on average, you can expect to pay a moderate amount for a decent house in this area.
-It's always recommended to check with local real estate agencies for the most accurate and up-to-date information," wrote one member in Morne Rouge.
+It's always recommended to check with local real estate agencies for the most accurate and up-to-date information," wrote a member in Morne Rouge.

 Where should I setup a bank account in Morne Rouge?